 Elizabeth eyed her mother suspiciously.
 “With the threat of rain you will have me take a horse?
 I will not be presentable when I arrive!”
 She looked down and stirred her food around on her plate.
 “Besides, you know I detest riding.”

-“Your father needs the horses,” Mrs. Bennet said adamantly.
+“Your father needs the carriage horses,” Mrs. Bennet said adamantly.

 Elizabeth frowned and glanced up at her father.
-“Certainly, Father, you must see this is foolish!”
+“Certainly, Father, you must see this is absurd!”

 “Your mother is correct.
 I did have plans for them.”